Hi-Angel/notes-backup/buses.md

 # PCIe

 From sw POV there's no difference against plain PCI.
 Worth noting though MSI, but it was present in later standards of PCI either.

+# Thunderbolt

+Encapsulates PCIe, DP, and USB inside a single interface.
+These protocols are "tunnelled" over thunderbolt.

+NHI (native host interface) is a name of Thunderbolt controller on Apple systems.
+At least on Apple systems, on resume from suspend, NHI needs to [re-establish PCIe tunnels before PCIe ports are resumed](https://www.spinics.net/lists/linux-usb/msg199555.html).